Webinar

 Another team reported a lipoplex-based mRNA nanovaccine which can greatly improve mRNA delivery in antigen-presenting cells, activate T cell response, and induce robust antitumor immunity.
 This lipoplex-based formulation is composed by cationic polymer/lipid(poly(amidoamine)/alkylene oxide), DSPE-PEG2000, and epitope-encoding mRNA.
 With appropriate ratio, the optimized nanovaccine demonstrated effective mRNA delivery in dendritic cells, and strongly active antigen-specific immune response in vitro and in vivo.

-Development of Lipoplex-based Delivery Systems at Creative Biolabs
+Lipoplex-based Delivery Systems Services

 At Creative Biolabs, liposomes are usually composed of 1,2-dioleoyl-3-trimethylammonium-propane (DOTAP), 1,2-dioleoyl-sn-glycero-3-phosphoethanolamine (DOPE) and 1,2-distearoyl-sn-glycero3-phosphoethanol-amine-N-[biotinyl(polyethylene glycol)-2000] (DSPE-PEG-2000-biotin).
 With years of experience in nanotechnology and material science, our scientists are more than happy to share our cutting-edge technologies and experience in the development of lipoplex-based delivery system for the transfection of therapeutic mRNA.
 Moreover, we also provide a comprehensive analysis of mRNA-lipoplexes, including transfection efficiency, duration of protein expression, immunogenicity, hemocompatibility, and storage stability.